HarshitDawar55/Kubernetes/README.md

 * After installing the minikube software, run the command "minikube start" to start the single node Kubernetes cluster.

-* To check the IP of the cluster master node, run the command "minikube ip".
+* To check the IP of the cluster master node, run the command **"minikube ip"**.
 By default the Ip of the Kubernetes cluster is 192.168.99.100 !

 * Now using "kubectl" command, Kubernetes cluster is accessible, information regarding the same is also been listed in the link provided above for installation of Kubernetes.